Civic Explainers

-These shelves already contain published Civic Fox material.
+These civic areas currently have published Civic Fox material.

 Public comment, hearings, meeting access, contacting officials, and everyday civic involvement.